CoVaRR-NET/duotang/CONTRIBUTING.md

  * `--extractbyid` By default, the regex is applied to the lineage column, this will change the behavior so that the regex filtering is applied to the sample ID.

 Example:
-The following will remove all lineages starting with 'X' (i.e. recombinants) from the FASTA but will output removed lineages starting with 'XBB' and 'XAC' into a separate file.
+The following will remove all lineages starting with 'X' (i.e. recombinants) from the FASTA but will keep the removed lineages starting with 'XBB' and 'XAC' into a separate file.

-`python scripts/extractSequences.py --infile /path/to/fasta --metadata /path/to/metadata --outfile /dir/of/output --extractregex '^X\S*$' --keepregex '^XBB\S*$' --keepregex '^XAC\S*$']
+`python scripts/extractSequences.py --infile /path/to/fasta --metadata /path/to/metadata --outfile /dir/of/output --extractregex '^X\S*$' --keepregex '^XBB\S*$' --keepregex '^XAC\S*$']`

 ## Perform subsampling and alignment